ilyasergey/YSC2229/source/week-02b_complexity.rst

 ========================

-Having experimented with different implementations of computing a determinant of a matrix, via Laplace expancion of LU-decomposition, we have observed that the peformance in the former case is significantly worse than in the latter one, roughy illustrated by the plots above:
+Having experimented with different implementations of computing a determinant of a matrix, via Laplace expansion of LU-decomposition, we have observed that the performance in the former case is significantly worse than in the latter one, roughy illustrated by the plots above:

 .. image:: ../resources/plots.jpg